ryganzk/TxtToSmd/README.md

 # What Is TxtToSmd?

-I created this tool in the span of a couple days to aid with inserting custom music tracks into Pokemon Mystery Dungeon: Explorers of Sky, all without any knowledge or usage of hex editing.
+I created this tool in the span of a week to aid with inserting custom music tracks into Pokemon Mystery Dungeon: Explorers of Sky, all without any knowledge or usage of hex editing.
 Instead, the provided application converts text into hexadecimal data, which is then compiled into a usable smd document!

 # What Are Smd Files?